Brenard Wilson

-Brenard Kenric Wilson (born August 15, 1955), is a former professional American football safety in the National Football League for the Philadelphia Eagles from 1979 to 1987.
-He played college football at Vanderbilt University.
+Brenard Kenric Wilson (born August 15, 1955), is an American former professional football player who was a safety in the National Football League (NFL) for the Philadelphia Eagles from 1979 to 1987.

-NFL career
+Biography

+Brenard Wilson attended Vanderbilt University, playing college football for the Vanderbilt Commodores.

-As a rookie in 1979, Wilson took over from John Sanders as the Eagle starting free safety, doing a credible job with 4 interceptions.
+In 1979, Wilson was signed by the Philadelphia Eagles as the starting free safety, doing a credible job with 4 interceptions.
 In 1980 and 1981, he had 6 and 5 interceptions, respectively.
 With Wilson and Randy Logan as the strong-side safety, the Eagles won the NFC Championship Game of the 1980-81 NFL playoffs against the Dallas Cowboys, but lost Super Bowl XV to the Oakland Raiders.
 In 1982, he had only 1 interception and was replaced in 1983 by Wes Hopkins, who had greater range in the defensive secondary.

-He had only 1 more interception before retiring.
+In 1987, he joined the Atlanta Falcons team.